 This process can lead to outcomes that might not align with what you would have wanted, such as estranged relatives inheriting portions of your estate or assets not being distributed fairly among your children.

-What Are the Key Elements of a Legally Valid Will in North Carolina?
+Key Requirements for a Legally Valid Will in North Carolina

-How to Create a Will in North Carolina
+Step-by-Step Guide to Creating a Will in North Carolina

 Choosing someone trustworthy and capable is crucial, as this person will have significant responsibilities.
 It’s also a good idea to name an alternate executor in case your first choice is unable or unwilling to serve.